hartwigmedical/actin/clinical/README.md

 hasLiverLesions | 1 | Patient has liver lesions?
-hasOtherLesions | 1 | Patient has lesions that are not captured in hasBrainLesions, hasCnsLesions, hasBoneLesions and hasLiverLesions? otherLesions | Pulmonal, Abdominal | Description of other lesions, in case hasOtherLesions = 1 biopsyLocation | Liver | Lesion from which the biopsy for genomic analyses was obtained
+hasOtherLesions | 1 | Patient has lesions that are not captured in hasBrainLesions, hasCnsLesions, hasBoneLesions and hasLiverLesions? otherLesions | Pulmonal, Abdominal | Description of other lesions, in case hasOtherLesions = 1 biopsyLocation | Liver | Lesion from which the biopsy for molecular analyses was obtained

 1 clinical status